Data protection information

 Telephone: +49 (89) 2108-1554

-Each time you visit our website, our service and applications automatically record data and information from the computer system of the visiting computer.
+Every time our website is accessed, our servers and applications automatically log data and information from the accessing computer system.

 - Your IP address